 Roxadustat, a hypoxia-inducible factor prolyl hydroxylase inhibitor (HIF-PHI), promotes coordinated erythropoiesis through increasing endogenous erythropoietin, improving iron availability, and reducing hepcidin.
 Administration of roxadustat has been shown to increase red blood cell production while maintaining plasma erythropoietin levels within or near normal physiologic range in multiple subpopulations of CKD patients, including in the presence of inflammation, and without a need for supplemental intravenous iron.

 Roxadustat is also entering a Phase 3 clinical trial in the U.S. and a Phase 2/3 clinical trial in China for a second indication in anemia associated with myelodysplastic syndrome (MDS).
-Clinical trials are expected to initiate in the second half of 2017.

 Additional information about roxadustat trials currently recruiting patients can be found at: www.ClinicalTrials.gov.